Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 Advertisement

-Life is unpredictable, and unexpected expenses—whether it’s a car repair, a temporary job loss, or medical expenses that aren’t usually free in Canada (like dental)—can happen to anyone.
-Without an emergency fund, these costs can push you into high-interest debt, such as credit cards or payday loans, which quickly snowball and make financial stress even worse.
+Without an emergency fund, these costs might push you into debt, which quickly snowball and make financial stress even worse.
 An emergency fund acts as a safety net.

 Knowing you have a financial cushion can reduce stress, helping you focus on building your new life and career instead of worrying about what might go wrong.

-Experts typically suggest saving three to six months’ worth of living costs.
+The Canadian government suggests saving three to six months’ worth of living costs.
 Living costs include core expenses necessary to maintain a basic standard of living, such as housing, food, transport, insurance, basic phone/internet bills, utilities, and possibly childcare.
 This does not include ‘wants’ like dining out, subscriptions, renovations, or travel.

 Here’s how to calculate what you need for an emergency fund: